Early Years Reception

 Halloween Disco and Witch Kitchen

 Look at our amazing party clothes and costumes!
 We had lots of fun dancing with our friends.
 Thank you to the school council for organising our treat.
 Reception have enjoyed the story "What's in the Witch's Kitchen?" by Nick Sharratt.
-We have been writing and casting our own spells in our new scary role play.
+We have been writing and casting our own spells in our new scary role play area.

 We have been investigating and describing a pumpkin.
 Look what we found inside!

 Reception went on a walk to spot and collect signs of Autumn.
-We used the leaves collected with warm paint to make prints.
+We used the leaves collected with warm coloured paint to make prints.

 Read Write Inc. Workshop